yasushinj/Cytomine-core/README.md

 If you use Cytomine in scientific publications, please cite it properly with both its URL and scientific paper:
 - URL: http://www.cytomine.be/
 - Scientific paper:
-Marée et al., Collaborative analysis of multi-gigapixel images using Cytomine, Submitted, 2015.
+Raphaël Marée, Loïc Rollus, Benjamin Stévens, Renaud Hoyoux, Gilles Louppe, Rémy Vandaele, Jean-Michel Begon, Philipp Kainz, Pierre Geurts and Louis Wehenkel.
+Collaborative analysis of multi-gigapixel images using Cytomine, Bioinformatics, 2016.

 ## Presentation